beta-tester/RPi-PXE-Server/README.md

 └── var
     └── www
         └── html     (HTML root)
-            ├── img  (only a symbolic link to IMG files) ├── iso  (only a symbolic link to ISO files) └── nfs  (only a symbolic link to NFS files)
+            └── srv  (only a symbolic link to IMG files) ├── img  (only a symbolic link to IMG files) ├── iso  (only a symbolic link to ISO files) └── nfs  (only a symbolic link to NFS files)
 ```

 if you make any changes to your script and/or file structure on disk, keep an eye to changes you made and adapt everything to match